 When asked 'is the partnership worth the money, does it still have the same draw?'
 Curtin had a resolute answer.
 "These global sports properties remain the last unchallenged bastion of appointment viewing, they have the biggest audiences in the world, the events themselves stand for things that Visa stands for.

-"A borderless view of the word and bringing the world together.
+"A borderless view of the world and bringing the world together.
 It is unlike anything else, and for a global brand like Visa, that's why we are attracted to it.
 It hits every generation, every nationality and both females and males.

 "It is a unique megaphone through which we can tell the Visa story and a unique platform that we can show the best of Visa as a business."